Saberial/bot-legal-docs/TERMS_OF_SERVICE.md

 You may stop using the Software at any time.
 We may discontinue development or support of the Software at any time without notice.

-## 11. Open Source Nature
+## 11. Service Nature

-This is an open-source project.
-You may:
+This is a hobby project provided free of charge.
+Users may:
-- Inspect the source code
+- Request channel configuration from the bot operator
-- Contribute improvements via pull requests
-- Fork the project for your own use
-- Report issues and suggest features
+- Report issues or bugs via Discord or other communication channels
+- Suggest features or improvements
+- Remove the Bot from their server at any time

 ## 12. Support and Maintenance

-- Support is provided on a best-effort basis through GitHub Issues
+- Support is provided on a best-effort basis as a hobby project
 - No guaranteed response time or resolution
-- Community contributions are welcome but not required
+- The bot operator may be unavailable for extended periods
+- Service updates and maintenance performed at operator's discretion

 ## 13. Compliance